Dino-Joe/SkipList/README.md

 # SkipList
-Generic SkipList implementation in Java
+Generic SkipList implementation in Java.
+Feel free to use and abuse this however you'd like.